HaxonicOfficial/UnSafe-Vault/README.md

 # UnSafe-Vault
-This unsafe value is a CTF Simulated Game which has inbuilt various vulnerabilities.
+This unsafe value is a CTF Simulated Game which has intended vulnerabilities planted across application.

 ## PROJECT RELEASING SOON